Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/FM_Report.md

 [1]: S.S.Haykin, *Communication Systems*, New York: Wiley, 2010, pp. 110–111.

-[2]: L.E.Frenzel, *Principles of Electronic Communication Systems*, New York, NY: McGraw-Hill, a business unit of The McGraw-Hill Companies, Inc., 2014, pp. 159–160.
+[2]: L.E.Frenzel, *Principles of Electronic Communication Systems*, New York, NY: McGraw-Hill, a business unit of The McGraw-Hill Companies, Inc., 2014, pp. 159.

+[3]:L.E.Frenzel, *Principles of Electronic Communication Systems*, New York, NY: McGraw-Hill, a business unit of The McGraw-Hill Companies, Inc., 2014, pp. 160.